AI IN MARKETING2025-05-15⏱️ 16 min read

 The second involves taking corrective action.
 An example of this corrective action is replacing bad data with good data from another sample of the dataset.

-Before the advent of artificial intelligence (AI) and its subset of machine learning (ML), data analytics companies had to use traditional data cleansing solutions to do the job.
+Before the advent of artificial intelligence (AI) and its subset, machine learning (ML), data analytics companies had to rely on traditional data cleansing solutions to get the job done.

 These methods don't work at scale or when working with 'empty-calorie data'.
 The traditional methods simply can't keep up with large inflows of new data, of varying degrees of usefulness.